 Black widow spiders are not aggressive and will only bite people out of self-defense or when they feel threatened.
 Exposure to a black widow spider isn’t necessarily dangerous until people start squeezing or pinching the spider’s body.
 This can also happen by mistake such as sitting on or grabbing a black widow spider when you’re instead reaching for something else.

-A black widow spider can easily be identified by its shiny, black, globe-shaped abdomen with red marks on the underside.
+You can easily identify a black widow spider by its shiny, black, globe-shaped abdomen with red marks on the underside.

 Signs and symptoms

 - Breathing difficulty caused by paralysis of the diaphragm

 - Severe increase in blood pressure